-When Summer Zervos, a former contestant on “The Apprentice,” arrived at the Beverly Hills Hotel a decade ago, she said one of Trump’s security guards immediately escorted her to his room.
+When Summer Zervos, a former contestant on “The Apprentice,” arrived at the Beverly Hills Hotel one night in 2007, one of Donald Trump’s security guards immediately escorted her to his room.
 That’s where Trump forced himself on her and groped her, according to a lawsuit she filed against him.

 “Come on, man.
 Get real,” Zervos said before shoving Trump away, according to the suit.

-Zervos — one of 19 women who have accused the president of sexual assault — went public with her allegations just before the election last year.
-And when Trump called her a liar, she sued him for defamation.
-Ever since, Trump’s lawyers have tried to argue that Zervos can’t sue Trump in state court — a novel defense that would expand the legal immunity already granted to the office of the president.
+Zervos, one of 19 women who have accused the president of sexual assault, went public with her allegations a few weeks before the 2016 election.
+And when Trump called her a liar, she sued him for defamation in New York.
+Ever since, Trump’s lawyers have tried to argue that Zervos can’t sue Trump in state court.
+It's a novel defense that would expand the legal immunity already granted to the office of the president.

-After months of consideration, a New York State Supreme Court Justice finally ruled on Tuesday that Zervos’ defamation case can, in fact, move forward, opening the door for more lawsuits against the president of the United States.
-Trump himself could even be deposed in the case — which Zervos’ attorney offered to do in between rounds on the Mar-a-Lago golf course.
+After months of consideration, a New York State Supreme Court justice finally ruled on Tuesday that Zervos’ defamation case can move forward, opening the door for more lawsuits against the president of the United States.
+Trump himself could even be deposed in the case — which Zervos’ attorney offered to do in-between rounds on the Mar-a-Lago golf course.
 That would make Trump only the second president to testify on his own behalf in court, after Bill Clinton.

 “No one is above the law,” Justice Jennifer Shecter wrote in her decision, the first of its kind, on Tuesday.

-Zervos, however, has said she’d retract her lawsuit if the president would simply admit what he’d done.
+Zervos, however, has said she’d retract her lawsuit if the president would simply admit what he did.

 At some point, however, Trump’s longtime attorney Marc Kasowitz needed a defense against Zervos’ claims.
-And he came up with a so far unused argument: that a sitting president can’t be sued in state court.
-Zervos, who lives in California, sued Trump in New York.
+And he came up with a so-far unused argument: that a sitting president can’t be sued in state court.

 “The motion today has nothing to do with putting anyone above the law”